run-ai/docs/docs/Administrator/Cluster-Setup/cluster-install.md

 ### Step 3.1: Install Run:AI

 *   Log in to Run:AI Admin UI at [https://app.run.ai.](https://app.run.ai) Use credentials provided by Run:AI Customer Support to log in to the system.
-*   If this is the first time anyone from your company has logged in, you will receive a dialog with instructions on how to install Run:AI on your Kubernetes Cluster.
+*   If no clusters are configured, you will receive a dialog with instructions on how to install a Run:AI cluster.
-*   If not, open the menu on the top left and select "Clusters".
+*   If a cluster is already configured, open the menu on the top left and select "Clusters".
 On the top right-click "Add New Cluster".

-Continue according to UI instructions to install Run:AI on your Kubernetes Cluster.
-Take care to read the next section (Customize Installation) before proceeding to apply the file you download during the process.
+Take care to read the next section (Customize Installation) before proceeding.

 ### Step 3.2: Customize Installation